Gabester0/TicTacToe/server/README.md

 ## To Start Server for Development

 1. Start Redis Server:
-    > - From server folder `cd ../../../../Programs/redis-2.4.5-win32-win64/64bit`
+    > a) - From server folder `cd ../../../../Programs/redis-2.4.5-win32-win64/64bit`
-    > - And enter `redis-server`
+    > b) - And enter `redis-server`
-2. Navigate back to the server folder
-3. Open Ubuntu (WSL2)
-4. Enter `sudo service redis-server restart` to ensure redis-server is running
+2. Open new terminal window
+3. Repeat step 1a

-- Now enter `redis-cli` to open the redis CLI
+4. Enter `redis-cli` to open the redis CLI
+    > Now you can use `get KEY` to access any redis variables you set
+5. Open new terminal window

-5. Navigate to server folder and enter `yarn run start` to start server
+6. Navigate to server folder and enter `yarn run start` to start server

 ## Redis-CLI commands